natcap/invest.users-guide/source/en/recreation.rst

   pr_TUD[i] = TUD_YR_AVG[i] / TUD_YR_AVG.sum()
   avg_pr_UD[i] = (pr_PUD[i] + pr_TUD[i]) / 2

-  epsilon = avg_pr_UD[avg_pr_UD > 0].min() # the minimum non-zero value
+  epsilon = avg_pr_UD[avg_pr_UD > 0].min() / 2 # half the minimum non-zero value
-  adjusted_values = avg_pr_UD + epsilon    # adjust because zeros cannot be log-transformed
+  avg_pr_UD[avg_pr_UD == 0] = epsilon          # adjust because zeros cannot be log-transformed

   # Logit-transform:
-  y_i = ln(adjusted_values / (1 - adjusted_values))
+  y = ln(avg_pr_UD / (1 - avg_pr_UD))

-We have observed that the number of recreators who visit a location annually is related to the number of photographs taken in the same area and uploaded to the flickr database at 836 visitor attractions worldwide (Wood et al. 2013).
+We have observed that the number of recreators who visit a location annually is related to the number of photographs taken in the same area and uploaded to the Flickr database at 836 visitor attractions worldwide (Wood et al. 2013).
 The density of photographs and tweets varies spatially, and this has ramifications for the cell-size that can be chosen for analysis (see :ref:`rec-data-needs`: Cell size).
 User-day calculations are computed on a remote server on an extensive global dataset curated and maintained by The Natural Capital Project.

 Predictor Variables